hexydec/torque/readme.md

 A Wordpress plugin to optimise the transport of your website to the client.
 Reduce the load on your server and make your Wordpress website fly!

-**This project is currently beta, check your deployment thoroughly before deploying into production**

 ## Description

 Take advantage of best in class minification to squeeze every byte out of your HTML, combine this with the ability to optimally configure shared and client caches, and your website will not only be noticeably faster, your server will be under less load, and so you will be able to server more clients with your existing metal.